Navy College Program for Afloat College Education (NCPACE)

 - Company education directors, directors of training and development or human resource directors (student must be employed by the company).

 Students will be required to print or download to their personal computer or storage device a course packet, syllabus, and instructional materials from an email, and purchase any relevant textbooks.
 During times that internet service is available, a servicemember can send completed work via email or simply mail completed assignments.
 Textbooks may be purchased through the UIU Bookstore or other commercial sources using the ISBN numbers provided on the syllabus.

-All of the major coursework in the Associate of Arts in Liberal Arts, Associate of Arts in General Business, Bachelor of Science in Business Administration – General Emphasis, and the Bachelor of Science in Social Science- General Emphasis are available through NCPACE- Self-Paced via Mail program.
+All of the major coursework in the Associate of Arts in Liberal Arts, Associate of Arts in General Business, Bachelor of Science in Business Administration – General Emphasis, Bachelor of Science in Psychology, Associate of Arts in Psychology, and the Bachelor of Science in Social Science- General Emphasis are available through NCPACE- Self-Paced via Mail program.
 A student may view the courses and session start dates on the Self-Paced via Mail site.
 The NCPACE-Self Paced point of contact, Brandy Branstetter, can answer any questions you may have about about getting started in this program.

 email: [email protected]

 Additional Information about NCPACE is available through Navy College.